 Please note that no personal information is ever gathered during the monitoring process.
 NutPile Networks does not engage in the practice of profiling personal information.
 Only the connection is monitored, not the traffic.

 Most people don’t have the time or the tools to gather Internet performance statistics.
 The tools offered by your Internet provider may not be the most accurate because they are monitoring their overall network to ensure that everything is up.

 Using bandwidth test sites give you some idea of bandwidth but even when the results are good, you could still be experiencing slow, sluggish connections and outages.

 There is only one sure way of knowing how your services are performing and that is by conducting non stop, 24/7, ultra low resource use testing from inside your own location.
 NutPile was created specifically to offer anyone the capability of monitoring their services in order to get help when it is needed.
 Users get a near real-time view of what is going on with their Internet connections, plus an ongoing historic view of it: hourly, daily, weekly and more.

-Broadband Internet can be unreliable as it moves outward from city cores and into subdivisions and older neighborhoods.
-Providers are getting better at making things right but repairs are stop-gap fixes and the problems just keep showing up.
+Broadband Internet can become somewhat less reliable as it moves outward from city cores and into subdivisions and older neighborhoods.
+Providers are getting better at making things right but repairs are often stop-gap fixes and the problems just keep showing up.
 It is possible that you could suffer reliability issues for a long time if your provider is not able to find the source or worse, is not motivated to invest in upgrading your area.